 Should employers be concerned with the well-being of their employees?

 The answer, of course, is yes.
 A workforce that is “well” leads to increased productivity.
-But research has uncovered a startling disconnect between employer and employee perceptions of workforce well-being.
+But research has uncovered a startling disconnect between employer and employee perceptions of employee well-being.
 More than half of employers (56%) believe their well-being programs have encouraged employees to live healthier lifestyles, but less than one in three employees (32%) agrees, according to our Global Benefits Attitudes Survey.

 We looked at the Net Promoter Score (a widely used index of customer satisfaction ranging from -100 to 100) to assess the likelihood that employees would recommend their employers' health and well-being initiatives and activities to their colleagues.
 In every country except India, the detractors outweighed the promoters, typically by substantial margins.
 Clearly, employer well-being programs to date are missing the mark for employees, particularly in North America, Europe, the Middle East and Africa (EMEA).

-Why do well-being programs fail to resonate in the workplace?
+Why do employee well-being programs fail?

 Employees are looking for more than financial incentives when it comes to participating in employer-sponsored health screenings or savings vehicles.
 Instead, they want to feel these types of programs and tools meet their needs as individuals and connect to them in a deeper, more meaningful way.

 Well-being is not an isolated program or initiative.
-Well-being is purpose-driven and woven into the fabric of an organization’s values and the employee experience.
+Employee well-being is purpose-driven and woven into the fabric of an organization’s values and the employee experience.
 It is inextricably linked to a myriad of policies, programs and benefit offerings as well as to desired culture, productivity improvement, longer-term organizational talent retention and sustainability of business results.

 Four dimensions of integrated well-being